f1tenth-cmu/f1tenth_gym_ros/README.md

 ```bash
 docker-compose up
 ```
 3. In a separate terminal, run the following, and you'll have the a bash session in the simulation container. `tmux` is available for convenience.
+Here is a little tutorial on using tmux for ubuntu : [Link](https://www.redhat.com/sysadmin/introduction-tmux-linux)
 ```bash
 docker exec -it f1tenth_gym_ros_sim_1 /bin/bash
 ```